Coffee: Serving

 Enjoying coffee in Ottoman Empire.
 Painting by unknown artist in the Pera Museum.

 Once brewed, coffee may be served in a variety of ways.
 Drip-brewed, percolated, or French-pressed/cafetière coffee may be served as white coffee with a dairy product such as milk or cream, or dairy substitute, or as black coffee with no such addition.
 It may be sweetened with sugar or artificial sweetener.
 When served cold, it is called iced coffee.
 Popular iced coffee options include frappés, iced lattes, or stronger brewed coffee served with ice.

 Espresso-based coffee has a variety of possible presentations.
-In its most basic form, an espresso is served alone as a shot or short black, or with hot water added, when it is known as Caffè Americano.
-A long black is made by pouring a double espresso into an equal portion of water, retaining the crema, unlike Caffè Americano.
+In its most basic form, an espresso is served alone as a shot or short black, or with hot water added, when it is known as caffè americano.
+A long black is made by pouring a double espresso into an equal portion of water, retaining the crema, unlike caffè americano.
 Milk is added in various forms to an espresso: steamed milk makes a caffè latte, equal parts steamed milk and milk froth make a cappuccino, and a dollop of hot foamed milk on top creates a caffè macchiato.
 A flat white is prepared by adding steamed hot milk (microfoam) to two espresso shots; it has less milk than a latte, but both are varieties of coffee to which the milk can be added in such a way as to create a decorative surface pattern.
 Such effects are known as latte art.

 Coffee can be incorporated with alcohol to produce a variety of beverages: it is combined with whiskey in Irish coffee, and it forms the base of alcoholic coffee liqueurs such as Kahlúa and Tia Maria.
 Some craft beers have coffee or coffee extracts added to the beer, although porter and stout beers may have a coffee-like taste solely due to roasted grains.

+"Functional coffee"

+Coffee can also be blended with ingredients claimed to improve health in a form described as a "functional coffee" drink.
+Additions used include mushrooms, of which some of the most frequently used include lion's mane, chaga, Cordyceps, and reishi.
+Mushroom coffee has about half the caffeine of standard coffee.
+However, drinking mushroom coffee can result in digestive issues, and high amounts of powdered reishi mushroom can result in liver toxicity.
+There is little clinical evidence for the benefits of mushroom coffee.

+"Functional" additions also include protein powder, collagen, and ashwagandha.